 You may feel worried or upset a lot and withdraw from family and friends.
 You may lose interest in school, sport or other interests.
 Some kids get angry a lot and might feel that they want to be cruel or violent.

-Some kids who have trouble handling their feelings can get phobias (such as being scared of spiders) or become obsessive about things like washing their hands.
+Some kids who have trouble handling their feelings can get phobias (such as being scared of spiders or leaving the house) or become obsessive about things like washing their hands.
 Other kids eat too much, or too little or vomit up their food after eating.

 Who can I talk to?